Go to the main content

 Performing corporation Performing and sustainable corporation

 Bologna Airport strongly believes in using the values of Sustainability to facilitate the progress of the Airport System.
-Following on the Sustainability Plan activities started in 2021, the Group continued to pay special attention to all major sustainability topics in 2022, pursuing more than 60 projects.

 In addition to the Sustainability Plan there is the Innovation Plan, which includes several initiatives assigned to different cross-functional working groups such as: Big Data & BI, Communication, Customer Service, Cyber Security, Technological infrastructure, Internal Systems, Development of airport/territory relationship with local community and Operating technologies.

-Connect
+Connect Connect

-Develop
+Develop Develop

-Experience
+Experience Experience

 Care Care